felipecarrillo100/replace-js-pagination/README.md

 # replace-js-pagination

-**A ReactJS [dumb](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) component to render a pagination.**
+**A ReactJS component to render a pagination.**

 The component comes with no built-in styles.
 HTML layout compatible with [Bootstrap 3](https://getbootstrap.com/docs/3.4/components/#pagination) pagination stylesheets.

-If you would like it to work for Bootstrap 4, you will need to add 2 additional props when using this component:
+If you would like it to work for Bootstrap 4, you will need to define your own css styling or to add 2 additional props when using this component:
 ```
 itemClass="page-item"
 linkClass="page-link"
 ```
+* NOTE: This component was derived from [react-js-pagination](https://www.npmjs.com/), which apparently is no longer maintained for longer than 2 years and has a high risk vulnerability as reported by "npm audit" related to tar dependency.
+This dependency has been removed in this "replace-js-pagination"

 ## Installation